 “If we can’t break him physically,” Zagreus said, “you will break him…sexually.”

 He shifted away from her and looked down into the arena.
 “Take him back to his cell.”
 Guards stationed at the doors moved in from the shadows and jerked on the man’s arms.
-“Have him cleaned up, then strip him naked and chain him to the wall.
+“Have him cleaned up, then chain him to the wall.
 My sweet Cynna has something special planned for him.”

-That nausea came back full force.
-Cynna’s gaze strayed from Zagreus’s victorious grin down to Nick, standing taut in the center of the ring, being held at each arm by the guards, his face drenched in sweat, his body in blood, his piercing amber gaze never once straying from her face.
+Cynna’s gaze strayed from Zagreus’s victorious grin down to Nick, standing taut in the center of the ring, being held at each arm by the guards, his face drenched in sweat, his body in blood, his intense amber gaze never once straying from her face.